postcss/postcss/docs/guidelines/plugin.md

 Every node must have a relevant `source` so PostCSS can generate an accurate source map.

-So if you add new declaration based on some existing declaration, you should clone the existing declaration in order to save that original `source`.
+So if you add a new declaration based on some existing declaration, you should clone the existing declaration in order to save that original `source`.

 ```js